Primechain/primechain-api-docs/docs/usecases/trade_payments.md

 ## 4. Create additional units of an open token

-To create additional units of an open asset, use `post /api/v1/create_more_token`.
+To create additional units of an open token, use `post /api/v1/create_more_token`.

 ***Note:***
 * `from_address` is the entity that creates the asset.
 It must have `send` permission.